6 Vendor Risks To Monitor

 Reputational

 When a business engages with a third-party vendor, there's an inherent risk that mishandling by the vendor can lead to serious reputational damage.
 The public perception of your business can be negatively influenced when your name is linked to these negative events, even if the fault primarily lies with the vendor.
 For example, if a vendor responsible for data security suffers a breach, your customers may still see your company as the one that failed to protect their personal information, not just the vendor.
 This association can erode trust and customer loyalty, which are crucial to the long-term success of any business.
-Establishing clear communication channels and expectations from the start can help in ensuring that the vendor aligns with your company’s operational and ethical standards.
+Establishing clear communication channels and expectations from the start can help ensure that the vendor aligns with your company’s operational and ethical standards.
 Moreover, including stringent clauses in contracts that address compliance, data protection, and breach notification can further safeguard your company's interests.

 Compliance